top of page

 Search Results

-219 items found for ""
+226 items found for ""

-Services (42)
+Services (43)

-• Moderate Hike: Island Lake Yellow Trail
+• Moderate Backpacking: Island Lake Yellow

 Welcome to Island Lake State Recreation Area in Brighton, Michigan!
-This moderate-level guided hike explores the crown jewel of one of the Detroit region's most popular parks: Island Lake's Yellow Trail Loop.
-This trail provides every natural feature that a hiker, trail runner, or mountain biker could wish for - mature pine forests, riverside vistas, panoramic hillsides, idyllic bridges, wildlife viewing, and steep climbs/declines to keep your heart pumping.
-Come discover why the Yellow Trail has evolved into a generational favorite for Detroit's outdoor community!
+This moderate-level guided backpacking expedition explores the crown jewel of one of the Detroit region's most popular parks: Island Lake's Yellow Trail Loop.
+This trail provides every natural feature that a backpacker, trail runner, or mountain biker could wish for - mature pine forests, riverside vistas, panoramic hillsides, idyllic bridges, wildlife viewing, and steep climbs/declines to keep your heart pumping.
+Perfect for backpackers training for their first overnight trip, this moderate-level day trip includes instruction on how to properly plan for a backpacking trip, tips on packing your backpack, and practical field training on proper form and pacing - all while exploring Island Lake's premiere trail.
+Don't forget to bring all of your gear, including - as always - your spirit for adventure!
 MORE ON THIS TRIP: Meeting Point: Main mountain biking trailhead parking lot Trail length: 5.5 miles Elevation Gain: 278 feet Trail Rating: Moderate Route Orientation: Loop Parking Specifics: Michigan Recreation Passport required for parking at the main mountain biking trailhead CHECK OUT OUR #TRAILTUESDAY SPOTLIGHT ON THIS TRAIL: https://www.expeditiondetroit.com/post/trailtuesday-island-lake-yellow-trail-loop

 View All